yvonne924/YvonneY.Portfolio/README.md

 I combine my marketing experience—understanding business objectives and customer needs—with technical proficiency in Python, SQL, and data visualization tools to extract meaningful insights from complex datasets.
 I am excited about exploring new opportunities where I can leverage my blend of marketing insights and data science expertise to drive business performance.
 I’m open to new challenges and welcome opportunities to relocate for the right role.

-In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

--
 ## Project of Contents
 - [About](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/README.md#about)
 - [Portfolio Projects](https://github.com/tiannaparris/Data-Analysis-Portfolio/blob/main/README.md#portfolio-projects)